linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/12 Binomial Option Pricing - Basic Concepts.md

 # A Two-Period European Call

 We begin first by adding a single period to the tree in Figure 3; the result is displayed in Figure 4.
-We can use that tree to price a 2-year option with a  $40 strike when the current stock price is$ 41, assuming all inputs are the same as before.
+We can use that tree to price a 2-year option with a  \$40 strike when the current stock price is\$ 41, assuming all inputs are the same as before.

 Since we are increasing the time to maturity for a call option on a non-dividend-paying stock, we expect the option premium to increase.
-In this example the two-period tree will give us a price of  $10.737, compared to$ 7.839 in Figure 3.
+In this example the two-period tree will give us a price of  \$10.737, compared to\$ 7.839 in Figure 3.

 Constructing the Tree.
 To see how to construct the tree, suppose that we move up in year 1, to  S_{u} = \59.954 .
 If we reach this price, then we can move further up or down according to equation (17).
 We get